dotnet/docs/docs/fsharp/tutorials/asynchronous-and-concurrent-programming/async.md

 1. Transform the command line arguments into `Async<unit>` computations with `Array.map`
 2. Create an `Async<'T[]>` that will schedule and run the `countFileBytes` computations in parallel when it is ran
 3. Create an `Async<unit>` that will run the parallel computation and ignore its result
-4. Explicitly run and await the last computation
+4. Explicitly run the last computation with `Async.Start`

 When this program is ran, `countFileBytes` will be ran in parallel for each command line argument.
 Because asynchronous computations execute independently of program flow, there is no order in which they will print their information and finish executing.